 Self-engaging – means involving a student to design his/her career;

-Authentic – research-based scientific tools and updated information from original sources;
+Authentic – career education tools and information from original sources.

-Measurable – various stages of career development should be measured, compared and analysed;
+Measurable – career development is measured, compared and analysed.

-Transparent – all the stakeholders i.e. student, parent, teacher and advisor can share the student’s career portfolio;
+Transparent – all the stakeholders i.e. student, parent, teacher and advisor can share the student’s Career Dashboard in real-time.

 Career Management is defined as the lifelong process of managing learning, work and transitions to move toward your preferred future.